-(4) Long and short-term business development plan:

-1. Short term plan:

-- (1) In order to expand the largest AM market in North America, we have invested capital and manpower to obtain CAPA certification.
-As of 2020, 1,689 lamps have been certified by CAPA, and it is estimated that by 2021, more than 1,900 lamps will have been certified. - (2) The company has added new product lines and expanded TYC brand products such as mirrors, condensers, fans, water tanks, blowers, lifts, air filters, chassis parts, electrical products, and new product groups such as automotive electronics, and is actively seeking strategic alliances with high quality and competitive domestic and foreign manufacturers to strengthen its competitiveness in the market. - (3) We are actively developing OEM markets, strengthening quality and enhancing relationships with international car manufacturers.
+- (4) Long and short-term business development plan: - 1.
+Short term plan: - (1) In order to expand the largest AM market in North America, we have invested capital and manpower to obtain CAPA certification.
+As of 2021, 1,869 lamps have been certified by CAPA, and it is estimated that by 2022, more than 1,950 lamps will have been certified.
+Now we continue to invest all resources to obtain CAPA certification to increase sales in insurance market and increase product certification to 1,869 in 2021.
+It is estimated that by 2022, more than 1,950 lamps will have been certified. - (2) The company has added new product lines and expanded TYC brand products such as mirrors, condensers, fans, water tanks, blowers, lifts, air filters, chassis parts, electrical products, and new product groups such as automotive electronics, and is actively seeking strategic alliances with high quality and competitive domestic and foreign manufacturers to strengthen its competitiveness in the market. - (3) We are actively developing OEM markets, strengthening quality and enhancing relationships with international car manufacturers. - 2.
+Long-term Plan : - (1) Establish global distribution system and expand distribution network. - (2) To grasp the local market in China and expand the scale of the company's operations. - (3) To build up the production and supply capacity of the ASEAN.

-2. Long-term Plan:

-- (1) Establish global distribution system and expand distribution network. - (2) To grasp the local market in China and expand the scale of the company's operations. - (3) To build up the production and supply capacity of the ASEAN.